vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/TECHNICAL_ARCHITECTURE_DOCUMENTATION.md

 ### **Zero-API JSON Message Routing Paradigm**

 #### **Revolutionary Design Principle**
 The system employs a revolutionary "zero-API" approach where all inter-module communication occurs through structured JSON messages.
-This eliminates traditional API boundaries and creates a GPU-native, stream-oriented architecture.
+This eliminates traditional API boundaries and creates a **GPU NATIVE architecture** - a fundamental paradigm shift where the GPU is the primary compute environment, not an accelerator for CPU operations.

 #### **Before/After Comparison**
 ```cpp